ogasimli/HealthBarView/README.md

 Usage of `HealthBarView` is quite simple.
 All you need to do is to declare a view in your `layout.xml` - that's it!

-`HealthBarView` is fully customizable both from xml and Java.
+`HealthBarView` is fully customizable both from XML and Java.

 Customization of HealthBarView from XML layout: